TeresaV2015/GreatMigration/README.md

 This project, fondly called "The Great Migration," was a group project completed for my Probability and Statistic 1 class (Winter 2022) at the University of Denver.

-Note that the bulk of this README can be found in the Final Paper.
+Note that the bulk of this README can be found in the code (along with formulas and graphs).

 ## Research Question and Significance of Research
 Do more people move based on cost of housing and income during times of economic uncertainty?
 Times of economic uncertainty in this timespan relate to the Great Recession (2008-2010) and, more recently, the impacts of COVID-19.
 While there are other conditions that cause economic hardship for different groups of people, everyone was affected by the two events stated earlier.
 Our research question was: "Do more people move based on cost of housing and income during times of economic uncertainity?"
 Based on the inter-state migration of people in recent years, we are hypothesizing that the population for each fluctuates based on the Housing Price Index and income.